qlik-oss/core-orchestration/kubernetes/README.md

 In the [deployment](./plain/frontira/mira-deployment.yml) of Mira it is important to note a few things.

 Observe that the Mira deployment specifies two containers to run in the pod.
-This is because Mira needs to communicate with the Kuberneter API server through kubectl as a proxy.
+This is because Mira needs to communicate with the Kubernetes API server through kubectl as a proxy.

 Also note that Mira must be configured to run in Kubernetes mode.
 This does not happen automatically.
 To do this, the environment variable `MIRA_MODE` is set to `kubernetes`.